diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ```
 Run SPAdes assembly (from within the folder containing config file):

-⚠️ Before running `phyluce_assembly_assemblo_spades`, make sure you have activated the environment where Phyluce is installed:
+⚠️ Important: Before running `phyluce_assembly_assemblo_spades`, make sure you have activated the environment where Phyluce is installed:
 ```
 conda activate phyluce-1.7.2
 ```